 U.S. Fish and Wildlife Service fire specialist Josh Anderson uses a drip torch to ignite a prescibed burn at Balcones National Wildlife Refuge in Texas as Lucien Ball holds the fireline with an ATV and sprayer.

-Endangered species; Conservation; Connecting people with nature; Insects; Policies; Work of the Service;
+Endangered and/or threatened; Conservation; Connecting people with nature; Insects; Policies; Work of the Service;

 An article in the Endangered Species Bulletin July/August 2000 Vol. XXV No. 4, by Lisa Mandell explains how endangered Karner blue butterflies (Lycaeides melissa samuelis) in Wisconsin will be protected by the first comprehensive statewide...